-- At least 20 percent of all dwelling units constructed in a development approved under this Section of the Regulations shall be deed-restricted to be affordable to and occupied by households earning 80 percent or less of the area median income for Branford, as determined and reported by the United States Department of Housing and Urban Development (HUD). - 2.
+- 1. At least 20 percent of all dwelling units constructed in a development approved under this Section of the Regulations shall be deed-restricted to be affordable to and occupied by households earning 80 percent or less of the area median income for Branford, as determined and reported by the United States Department of Housing and Urban Development (HUD). - 2.
 When a calculation performed under this subsection results in a number that includes a fraction, the fraction shall be rounded up to the next higher whole number.

-- 3. Each such affordable unit shall be subject to a housing restriction acceptable to the Town Attorney and the Commission, which restriction shall be recorded on the Branford Land Records and shall, at a minimum, include the following: - An identification of the affordable housing units within the development.
-(1) - (2)A requirement that such affordable unit shall be occupied only by a household earning 80 percent or less of the area median income for Branford, as determined and reported by the United States Department of Housing and Urban Development (HUD). - A statement of whether the affordable units will, at the time of initial (3) occupancy, be rented or owner-occupied. - (4) A statement of the method for determining the rental rate or sale price or resale price of an affordable housing unit at any point in time. - A statement that the term of the deed restriction for each affordable unit (5)shall be a minimum of forty (40) years from the date of first occupancy of that affordable unit. - The applicant shall also prepare and submit a final "Housing Affordability Plan" in 4. accordance with CGS § 8-30g, Section 8-30g-1 et seq. of the Regulations of Connecticut State Agencies and the "Housing Affordability Plan Requirements" as adopted by the policy of the Commission and as the same may be amended from time to time, including: - The name and address of the proposed administrator of the deed restricted (1)affordable units. - (2) Provision that the proposed administrator shall file an annual report to the Commission, in a form specified by the Commission, certifying compliance with the provisions of this Section.
+(1) An identification of the affordable housing units within the development.

+- (2) A requirement that such affordable unit shall be occupied only by a household earning 80 percent or less of the area median income for Branford, as determined and reported by the United States Department of Housing and Urban Development (HUD). - (3) A statement of whether the affordable units will, at the time of initial occupancy, be rented or owner-occupied. - (4) A statement of the method for determining the rental rate or sale price or resale price of an affordable housing unit at any point in time. - (5) A statement that the term of the deed restriction for each affordable unit shall be a minimum of forty (40) years from the date of first occupancy of that affordable unit. - 4.
+The applicant shall also prepare and submit a final "Housing Affordability Plan" in accordance with CGS § 8-30g, Section 8-30g-1 et seq. of the Regulations of Connecticut State Agencies and the "Housing Affordability Plan Requirements" as adopted by the policy of the Commission and as the same may be amended from time to time, including: - (1) The name and address of the proposed administrator of the deed restricted affordable units. - (2) Provision that the proposed administrator shall file an annual report to the Commission, in a form specified by the Commission, certifying compliance with the provisions of this Section.